NativeScript/NativeScript/CONTRIBUTING.md

  - [Submitting a PR](#pr)

 ##  <a name="coc"></a> Code of Conduct
 Help us keep a healthy and open community.
-We expect all participants in this project to adhere to the the [NativeScript Code Of Conduct](https://github.com/NativeScript/codeofconduct).
+We expect all participants in this project to adhere to the [NativeScript Code Of Conduct](https://github.com/NativeScript/codeofconduct).

 ## <a name="bugs"></a> Reporting Bugs